AbhiAgarwal/notes/myprojects.md

 **Now**

+- oneNYU.com, a central place for information at NYU.
+	- News, Events, People@NYU
+	- Redis, NodeJS, etc.
 - Learnt.io, memory retention
 	- NodeJS, MongoDB, Dynamo (Personal), and I think a graph database in the future
-- Dynamo, javascript web framework
-	- Built on NodeJS and ExpressJS
 - Algorithm Library, a library for computer science algorithms
-	- C++/Python/Java
+	- C++/Python/Java/Go
-- Facial detection, and iris detection
-	- Built ontop of Python for now then port to C++
-- Mapping Links of Wikipedia articles
+- ~~Mapping Links of Wikipedia articles~~
 	- Built ontop of Python, and Neo4j
-- Football
-	- Scraping Wikipedia using Python, and BeautifulSoup
-	- Evaluating the JSON using Python and Pandas
-- Gamification Library
-	- Built in NodeJS.
+	- Built this, and graphed this -> Look for imporvements.
 - Traffic analysis
 	- Analysis of traffic that occurs in Bangkok, Thailand
 	- Getting data from [Traffy Information Portal API](http://its.nectec.or.th)
 	- Built in Go

+**Saved**

+- Gamification Library
+	- Built in NodeJS.
+- Facial detection, and iris detection
+	- Built ontop of Python for now then port to C++
+	- OpenCV

 **Done**

+- Football - 2014
+	- Scraping Wikipedia using Python, and BeautifulSoup
+	- Evaluating the JSON using Python and Pandas
+- Dynamo, javascript web framework - 2014
+	- Built on NodeJS and ExpressJS
 - Simulation - 2014
 	- N-body (Matlab)
 	- Diseases (Matlab)